valentin2105/Kubernetes-Saltstack/README.md

   -profile=kubernetes \
   kubernetes-csr.json | cfssljson -bare kubernetes
 ```
-After that, You need to tweak the `pillar/cluster_config.sls` to configure your futur Kubernetes cluster :
+After that, you need to edit the `pillar/cluster_config.sls` to configure your futur Kubernetes cluster :

 ```
 kubernetes: